rudderlabs/rudderstack-helm/README.md

 **Note:** Configuration specific to

-- backend can be edited in [rudder-config.toml](https://docs.rudderlabs.com/administrators-guide/config-parameters).
+- Backend can be edited in [rudder-config.toml](https://docs.rudderlabs.com/administrators-guide/config-parameters).
-- statsd client can be edited in statsd-config.js.
+- Statsd client can be edited in statsd-config.js.
 Statsd server related info is **required** to collect stats.
-- Configuration specific to postgres can be edited in pg_hba.conf, postgresql.conf
+- Postgres can be edited in pg_hba.conf, postgresql.conf

 ## Components